compbiolabucf/omicsGAN/README.md

 ## Codes
 **omicsGAN.py**
-Users only need to run this code for generating synthetic data through omicsGAN using command line arguments mentioned above.
+Users only need to run this code for generating synthetic data through omicsGAN using command line arguments mentioned below.

 **omics1.py**
 Called from omicsGAN.py and updates the first omics data